section-engineering-education/engineering-education/content/articles/build-a-contact-form-with-php/index.md

 - [Conclusion](#conclusion).
 ### Prerequisites

-To follow along with this tutorial, a basic understanding of HTML and PHP is required.
-Therefore, you must have PHP installed.
-For this tutorial, we will be using [XAMPP](https://www.apachefriends.org/index.html) for our development purposes to run PHP locally on our machine.
+To follow this tutorial the reader should;
+- Have a basic understanding of HTML and PHP.
+- Have PHP and XAMMP installed.
+We will use XAMMP for our development to run PHP locally on our machine.

+Use this [page](https://www.apachefriends.org/index.html) to download and install XAMMP.

 ### Project Setup & Overview